Project Medellín

 English teacher/co-teacher WHAT?

-With Intercambio, we strongly believe that learning other languages at a young age is valuable for the development of one's personality and offers interesting chances for life.
-That’s why we organize English classes (A1 A2) for the children of “La Divisa”, an underprivileged neighbourhood in the hills of Medellín, Colombia.
+With Intercambio, we strongly believe that learning other languages at a young age offers interesting chances for life.
+That’s why we organize English classes (A1 A2) for the children of “Belencito Corazón”, an underprivileged neighbourhood (part of Comuna 13) in the hills of Medellín, Colombia in colaboration with a local organisation.

 We are looking for an open-minded volunteer with a good level of English, with good communication skills and at least a basic level of Spanish (and the motivation to improve) who can help us with the English classes.

 One of the most important conditions for working with teenagers is building a relationship of trust which takes time.
-Therefore, we recommend a stay of at least three months.
+Therefore, we require a stay of min. three months.

 Most of our students are between 8-16 years old.
 The English classes are part of a bigger program to prevent children getting into prostitution, drugs or criminal activities.
-Besides this we want to prepare the children for jobs in tourism or obtaining scholarships with the possibility of studying abroad.
+Besides this, speaking English can help them obtain scholarships, giving them the opportunity to study abroad for a period of time.

 On 16 October 2002, Operation Orion began in Comuna Trece, an action by the Colombian army (supported by the government) aimed at regaining power in the neighbourhood and so on to make the neighbourhood safer.
 This action lasted two months and caused numerous casualties.